Having a good bodyweight chest workout is a lifesaver.

 The clavicular and the sternocostal heads have slightly different functions.

-Underneath the pectoralis major, you will find the minor, which is a thin muscle located at the upper part of the chest.
+The pectoralis minor is a thin muscle located at the upper part of the chest, underneath the pectoralis major.

 The major function of this muscle is the stabilization of the scapula.